Article updated on:

 Risk Factors and Causes

-Although the exact cause of MS is unknown, it is thought to result from a combination of genetic and environmental factors.
+Although the exact cause of MS remains unknown, it is believed to result from a combination of genetic and environmental factors.
 Some common risk factors include:

-• Other autoimmune diseases: People with other autoimmune diseases, such as rheumatoid arthritis or lupus, may have an increased risk of MS.
+- Other autoimmune diseases: People with conditions like rheumatoid arthritis or lupus may have an increased risk of MS.

-• Vitamin D levels: Low vitamin D levels may be associated with a higher risk of MS.
+- Vitamin D levels: Low vitamin D levels may be linked to a higher risk of MS.

 {{pricing="/styling"}}